sobotka/AgX-S2O3/README.md

 For the wise among you looking for a reasonable entry point, look to the neurophysiological gradients, and how they may rest at the feet of cognitive Cartesian-like constructions of *spatial relationships between forms* in our minds.
-That is, avoid obsessing over faulty hunan crafted stimuli models or "colour spaces", and instead focus on how cognitition derives ***colour as space***.
+That is, avoid obsessing over faulty human crafted stimuli models or "colour spaces", and instead focus on how cognitition derives ***colour as space***.

 Feel free to read the worthless book entitled with the subject of this section, but no answers rest in colourimetric stimuli models, nor any other practitioner of charlatanism.